myousefi2016/Cahn-Hilliard-MPI/README.md

 Make sure VTK 8.9 is built with MPI enabled.

+It might be possible to compile this program with GCC compiler as well.
+Please create an issue if you encountered any error or unexpected behavior.

 In order to compile the program use these commands in UNIX shell terminals:

 ```